 Understanding Personal Hosting: What It Is and Why It Matters?

-What Is Personal Hosting?
+What is Personal Hosting?

 Personal hosting is simply putting your personal website, files, or smart home projects online.
 Unlike business hosting, it’s mainly for individuals.
 It covers environments like shared servers, Virtual Private Servers (VPS), cloud setups, or even dedicated servers.
 These are tailored for one person or family rather than large companies.